prithvihv/urlshortener/README.md

-# Goal

-# STEPS
-1. hash the full url
-2. insert into { hash , fullURL , hits } into table
-3.

 # Hash mechanism
 ## Goal: create random 6 letter char that are unique , try to avoid collision , and collision checking on the db side.
 ## idea 1